Narthorn/ctf/2020-10-24_DGSESIEE/README.md

 This is my first time doing a write-up, so it's a bit all over the place.

 Writing this was MUCH harder than solving the challenges.
-I hope it's valuable to you.
+I hope it can be valuable to you.

 ![a winrar is you](rankings.png)